zefferno/bitcoin-tracker/README.md

 # Introduction
-Bitcoin tracker is a PoC for a tiny microservice used to track Bitcoin currency rates.
+Bitcoin tracker is a tiny web-based microservice used to track currency rates.

+Meant to be used in K8s environment as a PoC.

 Written using Python, Flask and SQLite.
 Running under Waitress WSGI Server.